Shortcomings in the Understanding of Why Cosmological Perturbations Look Classical: Introduction

 In a recent series of papers \cite{Us, othersus}, a critical analysis of such proposals has been carried out indicating that all the existing justifications fail to be fully satisfactory.

-The aim of this manuscript is to present in general terms the issues surrounding the accounts of the quantum origin of cosmic structure, and, to illustrate the various traps, sources of confusion and inconsistencies one might encounter in this enterprise, through the discussion of a specific example which is paradigmatic of the position held by those colleagues who believe that the question has been settled.
-The article is organized as follows: In Section II we review the general setting, concentrating on the relation between the classical and quantum descriptions of a problem, and the difficulties in the transition between those two in the cosmological context.
-Section III will treat the applicability of quantum theory to cosmology, within the framework provided by the general views one can take about quantum mechanics.
-Section IV will focus on decoherence and refute the widespread notion that it, by itself, fully addresses the problem at hand.
-In Section V we will argue that the measurement problem becomes even more vexing in the cosmological context.
-Finally, in Section VI we discuss a specific article\cite{Polarski-Kiefer} which we consider as characterizing the predominant view regarding the issue, and show the extensive set of problems that are overlooked when taking such posture.
-We then end with a brief conclusion.
+The aim of this manuscript is to present, in general terms, the problems surrounding the accounts of the quantum origin of cosmic structure, placing the issue within the general conceptual framework concerning the interpretation of quantum theory in general, and, to illustrate the various traps, sources of confusion and inconsistencies one might encounter in this enterprise.
+We will focus on the approach most widely accepted in the community working in the field, and explore the shortcomings through the discussion of a specific example.
+Recognizing the extent of these shortcomings, is the first step in the uncovering of what might be a thread that connects the problem posed by the quantum origin of the cosmological structure with other conceptual and technical problems, facing our current theoretical framework, such as the general measurement problem in quantum theory, or the problem of time, which arises in many proposals for putting together quantum theory and gravitation.
+The article is organized as follows: In Section II we review the general setting, concentrating on the relation between the classical and quantum descriptions of a problem, and the difficulties in the transition between those two in the cosmological context in particular.
+Section III, will treat the applicability of quantum theory to cosmology, within the framework provided by the general views one can take about quantum mechanics.
+Section IV, will focus on the decoherence approach and refute the widespread notion that it, by itself, fully addresses the problem at hand.
+In Section V, we will argue that the measurement problem becomes even more vexing in the cosmological context.
+Finally, in Section VI, we identify the specific manner in which problems appear in specific accounts by focussing on a particular work \cite{Polarski-Kiefer} which we consider as characterizing the predominant view regarding the issue, and show the extensive set of problems that are overlooked when taking such posture.
+Section VII will briefly discuss other approaches that have been considered for dealing with the problem.
+Section VIII presents an overview of an approach, implemented explicitly in \cite {Us, othersus, Adolfo}, that we have been advocating and that seems capable of successfully addressing the issue, at the price of adding new physics, in the form of a dynamical collapse of the wave function, inspired by Penrose's ideas.
+There the issue of how could such dynamical reduction be incorporated in the general current paradigm of physics is addressed in a rather schematic way, hoping that it may serve as the basis for the development of a more rigorous treatment.
+We end with a brief conclusion.